 College credits over eight years old may be accepted with appropriate documentation and approval.

 Transfer students for second, third or fourth semesters are considered on an individual basis.
 Criteria include course comparables, GPA, specified examination results, and recommendation from previous program director.

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition.
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, May 2015.